rehabas/next-js-router/README.md

 export default Index;

 ```

+To run the server, open your terminal and run: `npm run dev`

 **Note:** With `Next.js` you don’t need to import `React` because `Next.js` does this for you automatically.